Areas of expertise & Fields of activity:

 Organizational structure: |

-ICCT is a small grassroots organisation.
-The Trust has an effective Board of Governance.
-The Trust has voluntary staff who together contribute 15,000 voluntary hours per week. |
+ICCT is a small grassroots community based NGO.
+The Trust has three Trustees as an effective Board of Governance.
+ICCT has 7 paid employees (6 fulltime and 1 part time) and 3 voluntary staff who together contributing 12,000 voluntary hours per week. |

 Number and type of members: |

-Our whanau (clients) in New Zealand number 1800 persons.
+Our whanau (clients) in New Zealand number 1850 persons.
+At any time we have 23 homeless families residing at our residential facility. |

 Affiliation with NGO networks: |